denydr/habit_tracker/README.md

 - The `src` directory contains the main application code.
 - The `tests` directory contains the test suite.
 - The `docs` directory contains the Sphinx documentation files.
+- The `source` directory contains the adjustments for Sphinx documentation files generation.
+- The `build` directory contains the generated Sphinx documentation files.

 where:

 - the `src folder` contains the main functionality of the application:

     - `habit.py`: Contains the Habit class
+    - `sample_data.py`: Contains the sample data for the habit tracker
     - `data_persistence.py`: Handles database operations
     - `habit_tracker.py`: Main logic for the habit tracker
     - `cli.py`: Command-line interface

 - the `tests folder` contains the testing functionality of the application:

+  - `test_habit.py`: Pytest tests for habit.py module
-  - `test_habit_tracker.py`: Pytest tests
+  - `test_habit_tracker.py`: Pytest tests for habit_tracker.py module

 ## Installation